JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 : The [corresponding tutorial](custom_language_support_tutorial.md) and [Testing a Custom Language Plugin](writing_tests_for_plugins.md) have been updated and enhanced as well.

 Targeting specific IDEs
-: [Part VIII - Product Specific](plugin_compatibility.md) has been expanded massively, now also covering each IDE with its own dedicated page.
+: [Part VIII - Product Specific](plugin_compatibility.md) has been expanded massively, now also covering each IDE with its dedicated page.

 ## 2019